khangmanh75kkk/CSCV2025-FINAL-WRITEUP-CASECHARLIE/README.md

 **Question 2:** The suspect used a chat application to communicate.
 What is the name of this application?
 Format: chatapp.
 Example: whatsapp, telegram, Discord

 - The author give us a example of chat application, so that I need to file a suspect app contain the communication between suspects
-- After find information for nearly 30 minutes, I finally find a doubt conversation between s3v3n_w0ndEr113 and the0nlymak3r1338
+- After find information for nearly 30 minutes, I finally find a doubt conversation between s3v3n_wOndEr113 and the0nlymak3r1338
 <img width="1895" height="915" alt="image" src="https://github.com/user-attachments/assets/9286141f-f5b1-4c22-b9d9-f5fe8c5344bb" />
 - The first line is: **12:56 -!- Irssi: Starting query in liberachat with the0nlymak3r1338**

   -> the suspect app is `Irssi`

+**Question 3** Identify the usernames (handles) of the suspect and their contact in the chat application.
+(Case Sensitive) Format: uS3rNaME13, c0nT4cTn4m3

+- This question is easy because I have already found 2 peoples chatting in the logs -> the usernames is: `s3v3n_wOndEr113, the0nlymak3r1338`

+**Question 4** What was the last time the suspect sent a message to their contact?
+(UTC / 24 hours format) Format: YYYY-MM-DD HH:MM

+- The author ask us when the time the conversation ended, read the log and scroll to the end, it is easy to see that the time is 04:36
+- The chat is opened Fri Nov 07 12:56:16 2025 (On the top of the log) -> `the answer is: 2025-11-08 04:36`

+**Question 5** What command did the suspect use to overwrite the current user's .bash_history file to cover their tracks?